ImplFerris/pico-pico/src/core-concepts/watchdog.md

 # Watchdog

+This book was originally written using rp-hal.
+Later, I revised it to primarily use Embassy.
+When working with rp-hal, there is a step where we explicitly configure the watchdog.
+To explain why that line exists and what it actually does, this chapter introduces the concept of a watchdog.

-In January 1994, the Clementine spacecraft successfully mapped the moon.
-While traveling toward the asteroid Geographos, a floating point exception occurred on May 7, 1994, in the Honeywell 1750 processor, which was responsible for telemetry and various spacecraft functions.
+In January 1994, the Clementine spacecraft successfully mapped the Moon.
+While it was traveling toward the asteroid Geographos, a floating point exception occurred on May 7, 1994, in the Honeywell 1750 processor.
+This processor handled telemetry and several other critical spacecraft functions.

 <img style="display: block; margin: auto;" width="400" alt="pico2" src="../images/homer-panic.jpg"/>

-The 1750 had a built-in watchdog timer but it was not utilized.
-The software team later regretted this decision and noted that a standard watchdog might not have been robust enough to detect the failure mode.
+The Honeywell 1750 included a built-in watchdog timer, but it was not used.
+After the failure, the software team publicly regretted this decision.
+They also noted that even a standard watchdog might not have been robust enough to detect that specific failure mode.

-So, What exactly is a watchdog?
+So what exactly is a watchdog, and why do we use it?

-You might have already figured out its purpose.
+You may already have a rough idea.

 ## What is watchdog?

-A watchdog timer (WDT) is a hardware component used in embedded systems, its primary purpose is to detect software anomalies and automatically reset the processor if a malfunction occurs, ensuring that the system can recover without human intervention.
+A watchdog timer (WDT) is a hardware component commonly found in embedded systems.
+Its primary job is to detect software failures and automatically reset the processor when something goes wrong.
+This allows the system to recover without human intervention.

+Watchdogs are especially important in systems that must run unattended for long periods of time.

 ## How It Works?

+A watchdog timer behaves like a countdown timer.
+It starts counting down from a configured value toward zero.
+The software must periodically reset this timer before it reaches zero.

+This action is commonly called "feeding the watchdog".
+You may also see it referred to as "kicking the dog", although that term is widely used and I personally avoid it.

-The watchdog timer functions like a counter that counts down from a preset value to zero.
-The embedded software is responsible for periodically "feeding the dog" (also known as "kicking the dog," a term I don't like) by resetting the counter before it reaches zero.
-If the software fails to reset the counter (perhaps due to an infinite loop or a system hang), the watchdog timer assumes there's a problem and triggers a reset of the processor.
-This allows the system to restart and return to normal operation.
+If the software fails to reset the timer in time, for example due to an infinite loop, a deadlock, or a system hang, the watchdog assumes the system is no longer healthy and triggers a processor reset.
+After the reset, the system can start again in a known good state.

 **Feeding the dog:**

-Think of a watchdog timer like a dog that needs regular feeding to stay healthy and active.
-Just as you must feed your dog at scheduled intervals, the watchdog timer requires periodic resets to ensure that the embedded system is operating correctly.
-Imagine the dog's energy levels decreasing over time.
-If it runs out of energy, it will bark to alert you (just like the watchdog timer triggers an alert if it reaches zero).
-To keep the dog happy and active, you need to feed it regularly (or reset the timer) before it runs out of energy!
+You can think of the watchdog timer like a dog that needs to be fed at regular intervals.
+As time passes, the dog gets hungrier.
+If it is not fed in time, it reacts.
+In embedded systems, that reaction is a hardware reset.

+To keep the system running normally, the software must regularly feed the watchdog by resetting its counter.

 <img style="display: block; margin: auto;" width="400" alt="pico2" src="../images/watchdog.jpg"/>

-By implementing a watchdog timer, embedded systems can be made self-reliant, essential for devices that may be unreachable by human operators, such as space probes or other remote applications.

 ## Code

-In this code snippet, we were setting up the watchdog driver, which is essential for the clock setup process.
+In the following snippet, we set up the watchdog driver.
+This is required because the clock initialization code depends on the watchdog being available.

 ```rust
 // Set up the watchdog driver - needed by the clock setup code